Get

 Conclusion

-Knowing that your stress could affect your cat too might make you feel even more stressed.
+Knowing that your stress could affect your cat might make you feel even more stressed.
 Fortunately, there are ways to ensure your stress does not affect your cat too much.
 It’s important to maintain the same routine your cat is used to, as sudden changes in it can be stressful for them.

-You should keep your cat entertained with toys and activities and spend time with them when possible.
+You should keep your cat entertained with toys and activities, and spend time with them when possible.
 As difficult as it might be, you want to avoid taking your stress out on your cat and try to use the same enthusiasm you always did when interacting with your cat.

-Lastly, don’t hesitate to contact a veterinarian if you are concerned your stress is affecting your cat.
+Lastly, don’t hesitate to contact a veterinarian if you are concerned that your stress is affecting your cat.
 Keep monitoring for any behavior changes or signs of stress.

 Featured Image Credit: U__Photo, Shutterstock